chiqors/SOTE-SOASERMods/README.md

-##Sins of The Empires.
+## Sins of The Empires.

-A Forked repository
+A Forked repository and abandoned repository from kabivel

+**Old Description**

 We have all the 4 races of EVE Online Working and Balanced.
 Pirates are Sansha Incursion Forces, only activate it unless you are a veteran player.